JeovaneSousa/JeovaneSousa/README.md

   </code>
 </h3>

 💻 Hi!
-I'm currently working as a BackEnd Intern at a DevOps.
+I'm currently working as a BackEnd Intern in a DevOps Team at Vertigo Tecnology corporation.

 📚 I’m currently learning DevOps automation.
 I'm also learning Java and Python for Backend Development.